EightMedia/styleguide.js/README.md

 styleguide.js
 =============

 Generate a styleguide from your CSS, by adding [YAML](http://en.wikipedia.org/wiki/YAML) data in the comments.
+It generates a self-contained html file.
+Works great for component based CSS.

 ### How to use